raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 ## Ranged Combat

 Ranged combat incorporates all forms of weaponry which require to be shot, thrown, or slung to strike their target.
 Ranged attacks are resolved in an identical way to close combat.
 However, Ranged Weapons can normally only be parried with shields; those without must rely on natural cover or use Evade to dive out of the line of fire.
-Thus, against lightly armourarmored foes, Ranged Weapons can be formidable deterrents.
+Thus, against lightly armored foes, Ranged Weapons can be formidable deterrents.

 Each Ranged Weapon has several specific attributes which determine its effectiveness.
 The ones which have a key bearing on combat are as follows: